dell/csm-docs/content/docs/replication/upgrade.md

 2. Run the csi-install script with the option `--upgrade` by running: `cd ../dell-csi-helm-installer && ./csi-install.sh --namespace <your-namespace> --values ./myvalues.yaml --upgrade`
 3. Run the same command on the second Kubernetes cluster if you use multi-cluster replication topology

+### PowerScale

+On PowerScale systems, an additional step is needed when upgrading from CSM v1.5 to CSM v1.6.
+Because the SyncIQ policy created on the target-side storage array is no longer used, it must be deleted for any existing replication groups after performing the upgrade to the CSM Replication sidecar and PowerScale CSI driver.
+These steps should be performed before the replication groups are used with the new version of the CSI driver.
+Until this step is performed, Replication Groups created on CSM v1.5 will display an UNKNOWN link state in CSM v1.6.

+1. Log in to the target PowerScale array.
+2. Navigate to the `Data Protection > SyncIQ` page and select the `Policies` tab.
+3. Delete all disabled, target-side SyncIQ policies that are used for CSM Replication.
+Such policies will be distinguished by their names, of the format `<prefix>-<kubernetes namespace>-<IP of replication destination>-<RPO duration>`.

 ## Updating CSM Replication controller